-Generally fermentation takes days and it’s yet another part of the mezcal production process that requires close attention.
-Once the yeast take over, it can really get bubbling.
+Fermentation can take anywhere from days to weeks, and it’s yet another part of the mezcal production process that requires close attention.
+Once the yeast take over, the brew can really get bubbling.
 Frequently, the fermenting mash needs to be held down with weighted wooden beams.
-Some agaves, like the Jabali, are notorious for their vigorous fermentations and require even more attention and constraint.
+Some agaves, like the jabali, are notorious for their vigorous fermentations and require even more attention and constraint.
+The wild yeasts in mezcal are responsible for a wide variation of flavors, perhaps second only to the agave itself for the nuance in mezcal.

 For more on fermentation, check out Where do mezcal flavors come from?